pradeepcleverbits/pipelines/docs/eventhub-snowflake.md

 - **SLA Requirements**: [If any]
 - **Data Retention Requirements**: [Specify retention periods.
 For example, eventhub max retention of data is 24hrs in basic tier]

+## Security Notes
+- All credentials should be stored in a secure credential store
+- Connection strings should be encrypted
+- Access keys should be rotated regularly
+- Use managed identities where possible
+- Enable audit logging for all components

 ## Prerequisites
 1. **Access Requirements**:
     - Azure Event Hub access